Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 Source control URL

 Enter Git, SSH, or HTTP[S] protocol address of a repository, such as GitHub or GitLab.
-This field is not editable.
+This required field is editable.
+See Editing a project to view details of how editing this field impacts rulebook activations.

 Note